""

 As consumer, industry, and society engagement with organic agriculture expands, the Certificate in Organic Agriculture provides undergraduate students excellent opportunities for learning on a variety of levels, including hands-on experiences.
 While the certificate focuses on the production and processing approaches that define organic agriculture, students can also explore other dimensions including economic, environmental, health, food systems, and policy.
 This interdisciplinary certificate can help UW students from various majors to develop employment opportunities in organic agriculture businesses (farm to fork), policy, public and non-governmental agency work, individual wellness and health initiatives, and sustainable development efforts.

-Students who meet the eligibility criteria must contact the Certificate Advisor to declare the certificate and be assigned an adviser.
-Students are encouraged to meet with the Certificate Advisor at any stage of their interest in the certificate.
+Students who meet the eligibility criteria must contact the certificate advisor listed in the contact information box to declare the certificate and be assigned an advisor.
+Students are encouraged to meet with the certificate advisor at any stage of their interest in the certificate.

-Students cannot declare the Certificate in Environmental Studies or Certificate in Food Systems and the Certificate in Organic Agriculture.
+Students cannot declare the Certificate in Environmental Studies or Certificate in Food Systems along with Certificate in Organic Agriculture.

 • Minimum of 15 credits and successful completion of all course requirements